-The Family and Consumer Sciences department offers and provides an opportunity for students to manage with reason and creativity the challenges across the lifespan of living and working in a global society.
+The Family and Consumer Sciences department offer and provides an opportunity for students to manage with reason and creativity the challenges across the lifespan of living and working in a global society.
 The department's goals are to help students to become independent in order to balance work and family.
 Emphasis is on teaching life skills, career exploration, and preparation of marketable skills.

-FOODS & NUTRITION Semester Block, 1 Unit Unleveled 1011 Students will learn the principles of all types of foods, utensils, and equipment use, kitchen safety, sanitation, nutrition, and food preparation techniques.
+FOODS & NUTRITION 1011

+Students will learn the principles of all types of foods, utensils, and equipment use, kitchen safety, sanitation, nutrition, and food preparation techniques.
 Consumer skills, environmental issues, food science, and career opportunities are explored.

-REGIONAL AND GLOBAL FOODS Semester Block, 1 Unit Unleveled 1012 Prerequisite: Foods & Nutrition The customs and cuisine of many regions of the United States are investigated and sampled.
+REGIONAL AND GLOBAL FOODS 1012

+Prerequisite: Foods & Nutrition

+The customs and cuisine of many regions of the United States are investigated and sampled.
 In addition, appetizers, salads, soups, entrees, specialty yeast bread, and fancy desserts are prepared using gourmet techniques and advanced culinary skills.
 Computer and Internet research will be incorporated.

-FOODS, HOSPITALITY, and BAKING Semester Block, 1 Unit Unleveled 1013 Prerequisite: Foods & Nutrition Teacher recommendation required Students will learn about and prepare for careers in the foodservice and hospitality industries, and for entrance to culinary schools and food establishments.
-A partnership (second semester only) between Drexelbrook Catering and Upper Darby High School entitled "The Drexelbrook Project" has been established and will result in a culminating banquet.
-CONTEMPORARY CLOTHING AND FASHION Semester Block, 1 Unit Unleveled 1021 This course is for the student who enjoys sewing and wants to develop basic sewing skills and techniques.
+FOODS, HOSPITALITY, and BAKING 1013

+Prerequisite: Foods & Nutrition

+Teacher recommendation required

+Students will learn about and prepare for

+careers in the foodservice and hospitality

+industries, and for entrance to culinary schools

+and food establishments.
+A partnership (second

+semester only) between Drexelbrook Catering

+and Upper Darby High School entitled "The Drexelbrook Project" has been established and will result in a culminating banquet.

+CONTEMPORARY CLOTHING AND FASHION

+This course is for the student who enjoys sewing and wants to develop basic sewing skills and techniques.
 Students will select and furnish patterns, fabric, and supplies needed to complete projects suitable for personal needs and tastes.
 Basic hand stitches and machine sewing are presented.
 This course will develop personal skills and is recommended for any student interested in clothing and merchandising, textiles, or fashion design careers.
 Students must provide and purchase all their own materials for two sewing projects.
 For convenience, a fee will be collected by the teacher to purchase materials for each student who is unable to purchase his/her own.

-INTERIOR DESIGN Semester Block, 1 Unit Unleveled 1031 Students will study and design the interior and exterior of today's homes as they examine future housing trends.
+INTERIOR DESIGN 1031

+Students will study and design the interior and exterior of today's homes as they examine future housing trends.
 The principles and elements of design are applied through projects utilizing color, architectural design, use of space, energy conservation, floor plans, furniture styles, and landscaping.

-CHILD DEVELOPMENT
+CHILD DEVELOPMENT 1001

-Semester Block, 1 Unit Unleveled 1001 This course focuses on parenting skills and development from conception to age two.
+This course focuses on parenting skills and development from conception to age two.

 Topics studied include pregnancy, teen pregnancy, labor and delivery, birth defects, parenting simulation and responsibilities, infants, toddlers, child safety, children's art and literature, guidance, and discipline.
 Computer research will be used throughout this course.

-PRESCHOOL PRACTICUM
+PRESCHOOL PRACTICUM 1000